ToolVS

 Is Cursor better than VS Code?

 For AI-assisted coding, yes.
-Cursor indexes your entire codebase for context.
-VS Code with Copilot is good but Cursor AI features are a generation ahead.
+Cursor indexes your entire codebase for context-aware completions and chat.
+VS Code with Copilot is good but Cursor's AI features are a generation ahead.
 VS Code wins on being free and battle-tested.

 Is Cursor just a VS Code fork?